 Physical Security of Sensitive Conventional Arms, Ammunition, & Explosives (AA&E).

 C8.2.1.
 Section 40A of the Arms Export Control Act (AECA) (22 U.S.C 2785) requires the President to establish an End Use Monitoring (EUM) program to improve accountability with respect to defense articles sold, leased, or exported under the AECA or Foreign Assistance Act (FAA).
-The Director, DSCA, has been delegated authority by the Secretary of Defense (SECDEF) and Under Secretary of Defense, Policy (USD (P)) to administer DoD’s Golden Sentry EUM program, to comply with Section 40A of the AECA.
+The Director, DSCA, has been delegated authority by the Secretary of Defense (SECDEF) and Under Secretary of Defense for Policy (USD (P)) to administer DoD’s Golden Sentry EUM program, to comply with Section 40A of the AECA.
 Section 40A requires the EUM program be designed to provide reasonable assurance, to the extent practicable, that the recipient is complying with the requirements imposed by the USG with respect to the use, transfer, and security of defense articles and defense services.
 The program must also provide for the end use verification of defense articles and services that incorporate sensitive technology, and/or are particularly vulnerable to diversion or other misuse, or whose diversion or other misuse could have significant consequences.
 Congress requires an annual report describing actions taken to implement Section 40A, including a detailed accounting of the costs and number of personnel associated with the monitoring program.

 C8.2.2.
 Golden Sentry’s objective is to ensure compliance with technology control requirements in order to minimize security risks to the United States, partner nations, and Allies.
 EUM includes all actions to prevent misuse or unauthorized transfer of defense articles or services from title transfer until disposal.
 The type of defense article or service generally determines the level of monitoring required.
 The Director, DSCA, may also determine, in consultation at the General Officer, Flag Officer, or Senior Executive Service (SES) level, that a change in physical security and accountability monitoring may be warranted after considering the specific defense article or service in question and based on assessment of the threat to security in the area or for other compelling reasons.
 When changing events or other unusual circumstances prompt Security Cooperation Organizations (SCOs) concern regarding the end use and security of U.S.-provided defense articles and services, SCOs should contact DSCA (Office of International Operations (IOPS)) to obtain further guidance.
 SCO requests for modification in physical security and accountability monitoring must be formally submitted in writing and endorsed by the geographic Combatant Command (CCMD) prior to being forwarded to DSCA.